Raspberry Pi 4 has been there for a few months

 Here are a few solutions you can try:

-- My case, cheap solution but good enough to keep your CPU under 60 °C
+- My case, cheap solution but good enough to keep your CPU under 60 °C. I bought it because it was the only one available on Amazon when the Raspberry Pi 4 has been released.
+But it’s doing an excellent job.

-- A passive solution, for quiet work (on the same page there is a version with dual fan + passive cooling system)
+- A passive solution, for quiet work (on the same page there is a version with dual fan + passive cooling system).
+I also tested it here if you want more details.

 That’s it, you now have a better understanding of what the Raspberry Pi 4 can do, and especially what you can expect from it as a desktop PC